PL-play/static-analysis/README.md

                          Call graph algorithm. (default: SPARK) -to TIMEOUT, --timeout TIMEOUT
-                         Path reconstruction time out. (default: 180) -es ENTRYSELECTOR, --entryselector ENTRYSELECTOR
-                         entry        selectors,         choose        from
+                         Path reconstruction time out. (default: 180) -es [ENTRYSELECTOR [ENTRYSELECTOR ...]], --entryselector [ENTRYSELECTOR [ENTRYSELECTOR ...]] entry        selectors,         choose        from
                          'JspServiceEntry','AnnotationTagEntry','PublicStaticOrMainEntry'.
-                         Multiple  selectors  can  be   set   with  ','  in between.
+                         Multiple  selectors  can  be  set   with  '  '  in between.
 Default all
-  -pc PATHCHECKER, --pathchecker PATHCHECKER
+  -pc [PATHCHECKER [PATHCHECKER ...]], --pathchecker [PATHCHECKER [PATHCHECKER ...]]
                          path checkers.  choose  from  'default'.
 Multiple
-                         selectors can be set with ',' in between.
+                         selectors can be set with ' ' in between.
-  -r RULES, --rules RULES
+  -r [RULES [RULES ...]], --rules [RULES [RULES ...]]
                          rules (cwe id)  for  analysis.
-Multiple rules can be set with ',' in  between.
+Multiple rules can be set with ' '  in  between.
 Default all if with default config.
+  -lr LISTRULE, --listrule LISTRULE
+                         'true' to list rules in current config.
 ```
 ### a example:
 ```